-- Personnel The Residential Appraisal staff consists of appraisers and support staff.
-A detailed count may be found in the 2019 and 2020 adopted budgets. - Data A common set of data characteristics for each residential dwelling in Tarrant County is collected in the field and entered to the CAMA system.
-This property-specific data drives the TAD computer-assisted mass appraisal (CAMA) approaches to valuation.
-Residential appraisal also utilizes verified sales data, construction cost data, and data from other real estate sources.
-Appraisers may also review real estate related publications to determine patterns and trends in the market data.
+- Personnel The residential appraisal staff consists of appraisers and support staff.
+A detailed count may be found in the 2020 and 2021 adopted budgets. - Data A common set of data characteristics for each residential dwelling in Tarrant County is collected by appraisers in the field and entered to the CAMA system.
+This property-specific data serves as the basis for the appropriate appraisal approach in determining opinions of value.
+Residential appraisal also utilizes and relies upon verified sales data, construction cost data, and information from other real estate sources.
+Appraisers may also review real estate related publications and real estate related websites to determine patterns, trends, supply and demand within the local markets